Getting Started with the Daco CLI

 Define a Port

-Ports describe the datasets your data product exposes.
-Add a port with:
+Ports are the datasets your data product exposes.
+Add one:

 daco ports add